-1. The Society shall be called the Association of Scottish Philatelic Societies
+1. The Association shall be called the Association of Scottish Philatelic Societies

 2. The Association shall have as its objects the co-ordination and furtherance of the interests of member societies;

 the encouragement of new philatelic societies; giving advice and encouragement to collectors and the furtherance of the

 study of philately in all its branches.
 In this connection it shall arrange an annual Congress sponsoring at it a

 National Exhibition and shall award distinctions of various kinds to prominent philatelists.

 The Association may when deemed expedient publish papers and addresses delivered at the annual Congress or at meetings of member societies.
 It may also arrange exhibitions other than at Congress.